Magical Taruruto: Main characters

 A young self-proclaimed wizard accidentally summoned by Honmaru.
 He and Honmaru quickly become best friends and is often used by Honmaru to perform several deeds that allow him to get the upperhand in life.
-Despite the title he gives himself, his magic only lasts 10 minutes which often puts Honmaru in a bind, and that is assuming it does fall flat on their faces or produce some other unwarranted effect.
+Despite the title he gives himself, his magic only lasts ten minutes, which often puts Honmaru in a bind, assuming it falls flat on their faces or produce some other unwarranted effect.
 He enjoys eating takoyaki above anything else.